alexandrosangeli/vimrc-config/README.md

 ### Note
 - The configuration is inspired from ThePrimeagen's.
 - In order for vim to support copying and pasting to/from the system clipbaord, your vim version needs to support this functionality.
-If it doesn't, click [here](https://stackoverflow.com/questions/3961859/how-to-copy-to-clipboard-in-vim/65742440#65742440).
+To check, enter `$ vim --version` and check for `+clipbaord`.
+If there's a `-` instead of `+`, then it doesn't. [solution](https://stackoverflow.com/questions/3961859/how-to-copy-to-clipboard-in-vim/65742440#65742440).